prisma/ecosystem-tests/platforms-serverless/azure-functions-linux/README.md

 az login
 ```

-If not, you can use a service principal.
-The Prisma service principal details can be found in our internal 1Password.
-You can also create a service principal from the CI with `sh rbac.sh`.

-Note: Client secret lifetime is limited (docs say: two years or less.)
+#### Service Principal

+Without login for Azure, you can use a service principal.

+(It was initially created with `sh rbac.sh`.)

 ```shell script
 az login --service-principal -u "$AZURE_SP_NAME" -p "$AZURE_SP_PASSWORD" --tenant "$AZURE_SP_TENANT"
 ```

+AZURE_SP_NAME = the name of the service principal
+AZURE_SP_PASSWORD = the secret
+AZURE_SP_TENANT = An Azure internal ID, visible in Azure Portal

+Note: Client secret lifetime is limited (docs say: two years or less.)

+##### Maintining the Service Principal

+You can create new secrets for the service principal in Azure Portal under "App regristrations": https://portal.azure.com/#view/Microsoft_AAD_RegisteredApps/ApplicationMenuBlade/~/Overview/appId/e6204f1a-d757-465f-9ddd-8d50a05c09c2/isMSAApp~/false

 ### Prepare